 What about accreditation and the school’s legal status in Hungary?

-COBIS) Patron's Accreditation and Compliance system, and a Blue Circle award for its commitment to sustainability.
+REAL School is a Patron's Accredited member of Council of British International Schools (COBIS), It has also also received "beacon status" - a Blue Circle award - for its commitment to sustainability and wellbeing.
 This means we have been quality assured against a strict set of standards and recognised as offering a high-quality British education.

 What kind of activities do learners experience most days?

 We structure learning around how the students approach certain materials, and what competencies and skills that material might address.
 We call these structures Learning Forms.
 They are flexible, adaptable and embody a diversity of learning styles.
 Check out schedule below and learn more about the learning experience at REAL School under

 The world is complex and we cannot learn about it in 45 minute slots referred to as subjects.
 Learning is an integrated experience at REAL School.
 Instead of subjects, we explore the complexity and wonder of our world through a holistic approach and real life projects.

 We have four main learning forms: community, foundations, dream to reality and excursions.
 Check out our schedule below.

 Learn more about the learning experience through our